 - Confirm your password reset by clicking the Reset Password button in the pop-up modal.

-- NOTE: The new SMTP password will be available within a dark-gray notification window that appears in the bottom-right portion of the Control Panel.
-Save this password in your application and in a secure password manager, as it will not be displayed again.
+NOTE: The new SMTP password will be available to copy within a dark-gray notification window that appears in the bottom-right portion of the Control Panel.
+Copy and save this password in your application and in a secure password manager, as it will not be displayed again.

 We also encourage you to review all SMTP users for each domain to verify that they're all authorized, and remove any you don't recognize.